 Sales Navigator Boolean Search

-The key to getting the most out of advanced search on LinkedIn Sales Navigator is boolean.
+The key to getting the most out of LinkedIn Sales Navigator advanced search is using boolean operators.

-A boolean works as a ‘code’, telling the search engine what to include, what to exclude and what to focus on.
-Boolean search for Sales Navigator include:
+A boolean operator works as a ‘code’, telling the search engine what to include, what to exclude and what to focus on.
+Examples of boolean searches for Sales Navigator include:

 - Quotation marks

-Thankfully, Sales Nav makes it even easier to use most of these booleans by including a ton of advanced filters on the left hand side for you to choose from.
+Thankfully, Sales Navigator’s advanced search makes it even easier to use most of these booleans by including a ton of advanced filters on the left hand side for you to choose from.

-These are my recommended advanced search features for using Sales Nav.
+These are my recommended advanced search features for using Sales Navigator.

 Keywords have led to me amazing pools of leads by allowing me to get ultra-targeted.
 The keyword search field allows me to look for specific words or phrases within a profile that may relate to my solution.